 4. Use A Glue Removal Product Or Vinegar

-Most likely, once the decal is off, you’ll still have some adhesive residue on your car.
+Most likely, once the car sticker or decal is off, you’ll still have some adhesive residue on your car.
 This is perfectly fine because there are plenty of products at your disposal that can get rid of it without hurting your paint.
 If you have some white distilled vinegar in your kitchen, grab that and apply it to a cloth to rub off the adhesive residue.
 Or, use an adhesive remover product like Goo Gone, which is a little more heavy-duty.
 Apply the product to a cloth and rub it onto the area, or follow the instructions on the product label.

 5. Wash And Dry The Area